-- made in a facility that meets one of the following New York State regulatory requirements: - Licensed under Article 20-C and inspected by the Department; - Compliant with and registered as a Home Processor; - Permitted and inspected by DOH; or - Licensed or permitted by an out-of-state regulatory agency.
-Cottage food products made out-of-state will NOT be authorized for sale in New York State. - Baked goods must be sold as a packaged food at farmers markets.
-Packages must be properly labeled and, if refrigeration is necessary, be stored at an internal temperature of 41°F or less.
+May be sold if the products are made in a facility that meets one of the following New York State regulatory requirements:

+- Licensed under Article 20-C and inspected by the Department; - Compliant with and registered as a Home Processor; - Permitted and inspected by DOH; or - Licensed or permitted by an out-of-state regulatory agency.
+Cottage food products made out-of-state will NOT be authorized for sale in New York State.

+Baked goods must be sold as a packaged food at farmers' markets.
+Packages must be properly labeled and, if refrigeration is necessary, be stored with an internal temperature of 41°F or less.